The following people are all essential cogs in the machine that makes Nightmare possible.

 John Joseph Adams, Publisher/Editor-in-Chief

-John Joseph Adams, in addition to serving as co-publisher and editor-in-chief of Nightmare, is the bestselling editor of many anthologies, such as Epic: Legends of Fantasy, Other Worlds Than These, Armored, Under the Moons of Mars, Brave New Worlds, Wastelands, The Living Dead, The Living Dead 2, By Blood We Live, Federations, The Improbable Adventures of Sherlock Holmes, and The Way of the Wizard.
-Upcoming anthologies include: Robot Uprisings, Wastelands 2, and The Mad Scientist’s Guide to World Domination.
-He has been nominated for four Hugo Awards and World Fantasy Awards, and he has been called “the reigning king of the anthology world” by Barnes & Noble.
+John Joseph Adams, in addition to serving as co-publisher and editor-in-chief of Nightmare, is the bestselling editor of many anthologies, such as Oz Reimagined, The Mad Scientist’s Guide to World Domination, Epic: Legends of Fantasy, Other Worlds Than These, Armored, Under the Moons of Mars, Brave New Worlds, Wastelands, The Living Dead, The Living Dead 2, By Blood We Live, Federations, The Improbable Adventures of Sherlock Holmes, and The Way of the Wizard.
+Upcoming anthologies include: Robot Uprisings, Dead Man’s Hand, and Wastelands 2.
+He has been nominated for six Hugo Awards and five World Fantasy Awards, and he has been called “the reigning king of the anthology world” by Barnes & Noble.
 John is also the editor and publisher of Lightspeed Magazine, and is the co-host of Wired.com’s The Geek’s Guide to the Galaxy podcast.
 Find him on Twitter @johnjosephadams.

 Stefan Rudnicki is an independent director, producer, narrator, and publisher of audiobooks.
 For his work, he has received more than a dozen Audie Awards from the Audio Publishers Association, a Ray Bradbury Award, a Bram Stoker Award, and a GRAMMY Award for Best Spoken Word Album for Children for The Children’s Shakespeare.
 Outside of the audiobook industry, he’s probably best known for the dozen books he’s written or edited, from actor’s resource anthologies to a best-selling adaptation of Sun Tzu’s The Art of War.
 He is president of Skyboat Road Company, Inc., the most respected independent audio production team on the West Coast.
 He lives in Los Angeles, CA.